-Qualifying patients: To participate in the program, patients would apply to the Department of Health for a registry identification card.
-They would submit an application, a fee, and a written certification from a doctor that confirms the patient has a qualifying condition and that they are likely to receive therapeutic or palliative benefit from the medical use of marijuana.
+- Qualifying patients: To participate in the program, patients will apply to the Department of Health for a registry identification card.
+They must submit an application, a fee, and a written certification from a doctor that confirms the patient has a qualifying condition and that they are likely to receive therapeutic or palliative benefit from the medical use of marijuana.
 The patient and doctor must have a bona fide relationship.

-Access to medical cannabis via compassion centers: The department will license nonprofit compassionate care centers, which will cultivate a limited amount of medical cannabis and dispense it to registered patients.
+- Access to medical cannabis via compassion centers: The department will license two compassionate care centers to cultivate a limited amount of medical cannabis and eight compassionate care centers to dispense it to registered patients.
 Compassion centers are required to maintain appropriate security, including well-lit entrances, an alarm system that contacts law enforcement, and video surveillance.
 They may not be located within 1,000 feet of a school, and they will be subject to inspections and other rules.

-Applicants will pay a $5,000 non-refundable application fee and, if they are approved, a $25,000 licensing fee.
-Compassion center licenses will be granted based on a merit-based application process, which will consider the suitability of the proposed location; the applicants’ character and expertise in related fields; the proposed centers’ plans, including for record keeping, safety, and security, staffing and training, preventing diversion, and for pesticide-free cultivation; whether the applicant has sufficient capital; and its ability to make medication affordable for all patients.
+- Applicants will pay a $5,000 non-refundable application fee and, if they are approved, a $90,000 licensing fee for dispensaries, and $110,000 for manufacturing facilities.
+Compassion center licenses will be granted based on a merit-based application process, which will consider: the suitability of the proposed location; the applicants’ character and expertise in related fields; the proposed centers’ plans, including for record keeping, safety and security, staffing and training, preventing diversion, and for pesticide-free cultivation; whether the applicant has sufficient capital; and its ability to make medication affordable for all patients.

-Limitations: Patients and caregivers are allowed to possess no more than three ounces of useable marijuana per 14-day period.
-The initiative does not allow marijuana to be used in a public place or a workplace.
+- Limitations: Patients and caregivers are allowed to possess no more than a 30-day supply of useable marijuana as determined by the Department of Health.
+The law does not allow marijuana to be used in a public place or a workplace.